-YOU ARE HEREBY NOTIFIED that the Planning and Zoning Commission of the City of Maitland, Florida, which also sits as the Local Planning Agency and Land Development Regulation Commission, will hold a public hearing.
-The hearing will be held at 6:30 P.M., or soon thereafter, on Thursday, October 15, 2020, in the Maitland City Hall Council Chambers, 1776 Independence Lane, Maitland, Florida 32751.
+You are hereby notified that the Planning and Zoning Commission of the City of Maitland, Florida, which also sits as the Local Planning Agency and the Land Development Regulation Commission will hold a public hearing.
+The hearing will be held at 6:00 P.M., Thursday, April 1, 2021 in the Maitland City Hall Council Chambers, 1776 Independence Lane, Maitland, Florida 32751.

-Please be advised that in accordance with State law, any person who desires to appeal any decision made at this meeting or hearing will need a record of the proceedings and, for this purpose, may need to ensure that a verbatim record of the proceedings is made which includes testimony and evidence upon which the appeal is to be heard.
-Persons with disabilities needing assistance to participate in these proceedings should contact the City Clerk’s Office at (407) 539-6219, 48 hours in advance of the meeting.
-One or more members of the City Council may be present at this meeting.
+Please be advised that in accordance with State Law, any person who desires to appeal any decision made at this meeting or hearing will need a record of the proceedings and, for this purpose, may need to ensure that a verbatim record of the proceedings is made which includes testimony and evidence upon which the appeal is to be based.
+Persons with disability needing assistance to participate in any of these proceedings should contact the City Clerk's office (407) 539-6219 48 hours in advance of the meeting

 We believe that citizen involvement is a key component to making Maitland a great place to live, work and raise a family.
 Maitland’s City Council and staff provide many opportunities for citizens to get involved in our local government, including the opportunity to participate in public hearings.

 Public hearings are often required by federal, state or local law.
 These hearings allow the decision-makers, including the City Council and some of the City’s appointed boards, to receive and consider public views before deciding or making recommendations on important issues that impact Maitland citizens.
 This process is an opportunity for members of the public to share their thoughts before decisions are made.
 Below are a few examples of City of Maitland public hearings: